-Here are 11 things to do in MacRitchie that will make you want to revisit the park pronto:
+Here are some of the things to do in MacRitchie that will make you want to revisit the park pronto:

-Especially for those going hiking, it’s important to plan your trip before heading down to avoid getting lost among many road forks.
+For those going especially for hiking, planning your trip before heading down is important to avoid getting lost among many road forks.
+There are 6 trails that can take anywhere between 1 hour and 5 hours.

 Popular trails and their attractions include: